-So you never though about auditioning for them in 1980 when Peter Criss left?
+So you never thought about auditioning for them in 1980 when Peter Criss left?

-CARMINE: I mean, I could have played drums for them, but that don’t mean that I have to be a fan, I played with Ozzy.
-They’d have probably though I was too old anyway?
+CARMINE: I mean, I could have played drums for them, but that doesn’t mean that I have to be a fan.
+I played with Ozzy.
+They’d have probably thought I was too old anyway?

-You did one record and tour with Ted Nugent at 1982?
+You did one record and tour with Ted Nugent in 1982?

-Who others played on Ted Nugent band at the time?
+Who did others play on Ted Nugent’s band at the time?

 CARMINE: Right, The Rockers.
-I had been trying to do albums that had drums as the lead instrument, where the drums were loud, the vocals were loud.
+I had been trying to do albums with drums as the lead instrument, where the drums were loud and the vocals were loud.
 I had a couple of drum singles there.
-I wanted to do like Sandy Nelson did, Let There Be Drums, Drum Boogie like Jim Cooper, my idol, you know.
-But when we released it, we sold OK around the world, did some touring, but I never eally got the hit single, they said the drums were too loud.
-I said “Excuse me, whose album is it?”.
+I wanted to do as Sandy Nelson did, Let There Be Drums, Drum Boogie like Jim Cooper, my idol, you know.
+But when we released it, we sold OK worldwide and did some touring, but I never really got the hit single.
+They said the drums were too loud.
+I said, “Excuse me, whose album is it?”.

 Has that album ever been released on CD?

 CARMINE: That album, no. But there are some bootlegs of it.
-I have it my on website, in the members only area you can hear the whole album.
-A few of the albums that are not out on CD, like the Derringer & Appice album I did in 1982 or 1983 it’s on my website, you can hear it there.
+I have it on the website; in the members-only area, you can hear the whole album.
+A few of the albums that are not out on CD, like the Derringer & Appice album I did in 1982 or 1983 it’s on my website; you can hear it there.
 That album, The Rockers album, The BBA Live, at CarmineAppice.com, YEAH!

-You have some interesting players on the solo album, like Danny Johnson and your younger brother Vinnie?
+You do have interesting players on the solo album, like Danny Johnson and your younger brother Vinnie?

-CARMINE: Rod [Stewart] like that album, he like the feel of the album, it was on Rod’s label.
+CARMINE: Rod [Stewart] likes that album.
+He likes the feel of the album; it was on Rod’s label.
 So from listening to my album, he brought Jay Davis and Denny into the Rod Stewart Group.
 I wanted my brother [Vinny Appice] on there to play some drums with me.

 Was that Vinnie’s very first recording?

 CARMINE: Derringer and Appice, yeah, with Rick Derringer.
-Well, that was… I actually forgot I that came about, but Rick had a manager in L.A. that we knew and my brother worked with Rick and I said “Why don’t we do an album together?”.
-When I was promoting ‘The Rockers’ album I took Rick to Japan with me, it was Rick, Tom Petersen on bass, me, Eric Carmen on piano and vocals and Wayne Hitchings.
+Well, that was… I actually forgot that came about, but Rick had a manager in L.A. that we knew, and my brother worked with Rick, and I said, “Why don’t we do an album together?”.
+When I was promoting ‘The Rockers’ album, I took Rick to Japan with me, and it was Rick, Tom Petersen on bass, me, Eric Carmen on piano and vocals, and Wayne Hitchings.
 We did a tour, played the Budokan and a lot of cool places.
 I said, “Why don’t we celebrate that we work together and do an album?”.
-Marshall said they were gonna release it, so we went in an in one week we did the whole thing, wrote the songs and everything in a week, it was an EP.
-It came out great and we did a video, it was on MTV five times a day in America, and the record company went out of business, World Wide Records, so that was a drag.
-I then I had the offer to go on Ozzy.
+Marshall said they were going to release it, so we went in, and in one week, we did the whole thing, wrote the songs and everything in a week.
+It was an EP.
+It came out great, and we did a video.
+It was on MTV five times a day in America, and the record company went out of business, World Wide Records, so that was a drag.
+I then had the offer to go on Ozzy.

-After that album you did some more rock stuff with Jeff Beck and with the reunited Vanilla Fudge.
-Also in between you played with Ozzy Osbourne for a while?
+After that album, you did some more rock stuff with Jeff Beck and the reunited Vanilla Fudge.
+Also, in between, you played with Ozzy Osbourne for a while?

 CARMINE: Ozzy was fun.
-I was in France, just hanging out on vacation, when I heard that Ozzy’s looking for me.
-I called up somebody and got Ozzy’s management number and when I called him I said “What’s up?” and he said “Tommy Aldridge is out, and we want to know if you’re interested in joining the band.”.
-I said “Sure.”. and went to London for an “audition”.
+I was in France, just hanging out on vacation when I heard that Ozzy was looking for me.
+I called up somebody and got Ozzy’s management number, and when I called him, I said, “What’s up?” and he said, “Tommy Aldridge is out, and we want to know if you’re interested in joining the band.”.
+I said “Sure.”. and went to London for an “audition.”
 The “audition” was in the pub to see if I liked to drink with him.
-And I don’t drink, so… I got in the band and soon Sharon fired me.
-She said my name was too big, she didn’t like the fact that I was my own person.
-I had my own T-shirts, which she OK’d on the tour, I had my own publicist, I did interviews.
-At the time in America Ozzy was not really liked, he had pissed on the Alamo and the American press didn’t want to talk to him, so a lot of them talked to me since I was on the tour.
-So I was getting a lot of press and she didn’t like it.
-On MTV I had VJ’s who were friends of mine and they were going “Here’s the Ozzy tour with the legendary drummer Carmine Appice.”
+And I don’t drink, so… I got in the band, and soon Sharon fired me.
+She said my name was too big.
+She didn’t like the fact that I was my own person.
+I had my own T-shirts, which she OK’d on tour, I had my own publicist, I did interviews.
+At the time in America, Ozzy was not a really liked person at the time.
+He had pissed on the Alamo, and the American press didn’t want to talk to him, so a lot of them talked to me since I was on tour.
+So I was getting a lot of press, and she didn’t like it.
+On MTV, I had VJ’s who were friends of mine, and they were going “Here’s the Ozzy tour with the legendary drummer Carmine Appice.”
 She was pushing Jake E. Lee as well.
 I needed to start my own band.
-So I started King Kobra,and it went pretty good actually.
+So I started King Kobra, and it went pretty good actually.

 Have you got any memories from shooting the classic “Bark at the Moon” video?

-CARMINE: Jake was great, great player, very quiet guy, always kept to himself.
-Me and him were always the last ones on the bus to go to sleep.
+CARMINE: Jake was a great great player, a very quiet guy, always kept to himself.
+He and he were always the last ones on the bus to go to sleep.
 We’d stay up late and watch the movies.
-Bob [Daisley] was a really nice guy, I did another band called Mother’s Army with Bob, Bob is a great writer.
+Bob [Daisley] was a really nice guy, and I did another band called Mother’s Army with Bob.
+Bob is a great writer.
 Bob wrote all the lyrics for Ozzy.
 All the great albums Ozzy sold big numbers for, Bobby wrote the lyrics and melodies.

 … and how do you like Ozzy himself?

-As you mentioned earlier, Sharon Osbourne pushed you to form your own band which was going to be King Kobra?
+As you mentioned earlier, Sharon Osbourne pushed you to form your own band, which would be King Kobra?

 CARMINE: Yeah.
 That band started when Sharon told me to start my own band.
-While I was on Ozzy, Mï¿½tley Crï¿½e was opening up for us and I noticed there were three black haired guy and one blonde, so I said “You know, I’m gonna do a band with all blondes and I’ll be the black haired guy and I’m gonna put cobra colors in the hair as an image.
-But they’re gonna be really good players and good singer.”.
+While I was on Ozzy, Mötley Crue was opening up for us.
+I noticed there were three black-haired guys and one blonde, so I said, “You know, I’m gonna do a band with all blondes, and I’ll be the black-haired guy, and I’m gonna put cobra colors in the hair as an image.
+But they’re gonna be really good players and a good singer.”.
 So, I knew what I wanted and went after getting it.

 You really had “a look” at that point!